dragon-Elec/flare-warp/FlareWARP BP.md

 ### 5. Phase 2 & Beyond: Future Expansion

 This architecture is designed for growth.
-To add new `warp-cli` functionality (e.g., `registration`):
-1. Add a `RegistrationController` in `pywarpcli/controllers/`.
-2. Add any necessary data models to `pywarpcli/models.py`.
-3. Initialize the new controller in `pywarpcli/client.py`.

 To add new application functionality (e.g., a "Secure Backup" feature):
 1. Create a new `secure_backup.py` module in `app/features/`.
 2. Implement the feature logic, using the library and workflows.
 3. Design and implement any required UI components in `app/ui/`.